lambdadroid/lk/README.md

 Replace `TOOLCHAIN_PREFIX` with the path to your tool chain.
 `lk2nd.img` is built and placed into `build-msm8916-secondary/lk2nd.img`.

+lk2nd.img will should then be available at `build-msm8916-secondary/lk2nd.img`.

 ## Porting
 ### To other MSM8916 devices
 - Add a simple device tree to `dts/`.
 You just need `model` and the